-Policy (i) is the baseline policy considered in this paper, in which the regulator can set premiums but is restricted to community rating.
-As indicated by Figure 7, it is welfare maximizing to offer only the Gold contract.72 Interestingly, although 25 percent of households are misallocated, this policy is almost equally as efficient as the first best allocation.
-That is, the ability to perfectly discriminate among consumers would increase welfare by only \$28 per household per year.73 Driving this result is the fact that social welfare is quite flat across the
+premiums but is restricted to community rating.
+As indicated by Figure 7, it is welfare maximizing to offer only the Gold contract.70 Interestingly, although 25 percent of households are misallocated, this policy is almost equally as efficient as the first best allocation.
+That is, the ability to perfectly discriminate among consumers would increase welfare by only \$28 per household per year.71 Driving this result is the fact that social welfare is quite flat across the top contracts, and particularly so among the households who are misallocated under policy (i).
+Among these households, the social surplus at stake between the Silver and Gold contracts is on average only \$26; among all households, it is \$112.

-72This allocation is implementable because the regulator need not break even in aggregate.
-We assume the Gold contract can be provided for free, and the deficit of \$10,619 per household can be funded by taxing incomes at zero cost of public funds.
+70This allocation is implementable because the regulator need not break even in aggregate.
+The Gold contract can be provided for free, and the deficit of \$10,619 per household can be funded by taxing incomes (here, at zero cost of public funds).
 We note that if the regulator did need to break even in aggregate, vertical choice would likely be efficient.
 The focus would shift to ensuring low-WTP consumers were not left out of the market entirely, even if that induced some high-WTP consumers to select lower-than-efficient coverage.
 See Azevedo and Gottlieb (2017) and Geruso et al. (2019) for a full treatment of a setting in which the regulator must break even in aggregate.